nelbren/beautiful-jekyll/aboutme.md

 ---
 layout: page
+ref: aboutme
+lang: en
-title: Sobre mi
+title: About me
 show-avatar: true
-subtitle: Ten cuidado cuando expulses tus demonios, no vayas a desechar lo mejor de ti
+subtitle: Be careful, lest in casting out your demon you exorcise the best thing in you.
 ---

-Mi nombre es **Nelbren**.
+My name is **Nelbren**.

-Características / diagnóstico:
+Characteristics / diagnosis:

-- Soy un desarrollador y administrador de sistemas de Honduras.
+- I am a developer & sysadmin from Honduras.
-- Usuario del sistema operativo universal (Debian GNU / Linux).
+- User of the universal operating system (Debian GNU/Linux).
-- Me gusta el software libre, jugar videojuegos y escuchar música.
+- I like free software   , play video games  & listening music.